eikek/docspell/website/site/content/docs/webapp/finding.md

 {{ imgright(file="search-bar.png") }}

 By default, the search bar is shown.
-It provides a refined view of the search menu.
-The dropdown contains different options to do a quick search.
+It provides a shortcut to search for names and a mode for fulltext-only search.
+The dropdown contains the different options.

-## *All Names* and *Contents*
+## The *Names* option {#names}

-These two options correspond to the same named field in the search menu.
+This option corresponds to the same named field in the search menu.
 If you switch between search menu and search bar (by clicking the icon on the left), you'll see that they are the same fields.
 Typing in the search bar also fills the corresponding field in the search menu (and vice versa).

-- The *All Names* searches in the item name, item notes, names of correspondent organization and person, and names of concering person and equipment.
+The *Names* searches in the item name, names of correspondent organization and person, and names of concering person and equipment.
 It uses a simple substring search.
-- The option *Contents* searches the contents of all attachments (documents), attachment names, the item name and item notes.
-It uses full text search.
-However, it does not search the names of attached meta data.

-When searching with one of these fields active, it simply submits the (hidden) search menu.
+When searching with this option active, it simply submits the (hidden) search menu.
 So if the menu has other fields filled out, they will affect the result, too.
-Using one of these fields, the bar is just a reduced view of the search menu.

-So you can choose tags or correspondents in the search menu and further restrict the results using full text search.
-The results will be returned sorted by the item date, newest first.

 If the left button in the search bar shows a little blue bubble, it means that there are more search fields filled out in the search menu